J1NNX26/Digispark-Scripts/README.md

 Scripts:

-1.** Windows Defender Bypass** : This will turn of the Virus & Threat Protection Settings.
+1. **Windows Defender Bypass** : This will turn of the Virus & Threat Protection Settings.
 2. **Keylogger** : This will log all your keystrokes for 2 minutes and store it in a file.